 If you have questions or concerns about a student you are working with, you can call Disability Services or CAE at 563-387-1270.
 Disability Services will not be able to tell you what a student’s disability is, but they can provide you with some guidance for working with the student.

-If you have a student who is registered with Disability Services and has given you an updated accommodation letter that requires a separate, quiet testing room, please complete the Disability Services Online Testing Form to request a testing room location.
+If you have a student who is registered with Disability Services and has given you an updated accommodation letter that requires a separate, quiet testing room, please complete the Disability Services Testing Request Form to request a testing room location.
 If the student requires special assistive technology to complete the exam, please request the CAE as the testing location.
 If the student does not require special assistive technology, choose “Other” and a location in Campus House, Koren, Main, Olin, or Valders will be scheduled for the student by the CAE.

 - Faculty should submit this form at least 24 hours in advance of the exam date and time.
 Failure to do so may result in the exam being rescheduled.